-The Bechtler Museum of Modern Art will present Alfred Manessier, an exhibition of paintings and prints by an artist who sought to create contemplative images where the natural and spiritual realms would converge, offering spaces for both respite and resistance.
+Now through July 8, 2018 the Bechtler Museum of Modern Art presents Alfred Manessier, an exhibition of paintings and prints by an artist who sought to create contemplative images where the natural and spiritual realms would converge, offering spaces for both respite and resistance.
 In addition to landscape-inspired paintings, the show includes Manessier’s illustrations for St. John of the Cross’ Spiritual Canticles, Eugène Guillevic’s Cymbalum, and the elephantine portfolio Presentation of the Beauce at Notre-Dame of Chartres.

 Alfred Manessier did not describe his work as “abstract,” refusing that adjective as it implied a dislocation from the physical world.
 He would accept “nonfigurative,” but he preferred “intériorisation,” his neologism that can be literally translated as “interiorization” or “searching internally for ways to represent the external.”
 Manessier searched extensively, both through his travels and his art, which encompassed painting, printmaking, tapestries, and stained glass.